Unisys/NSign/README.md

 ## Missing Features

-- [ ] Add support for `sf` parameter for re-serializing structured field header values (see section 2.1.1.)
 - [ ] Support for EdDSA using curve edwards25519 (algorithm `ed25519`)
 - [ ] Support for JSON Web Signature algorithms
 - [ ] Support for `Accept-Signature`